ppptrice/DATA440_Project/README.md

 > streamlit run st_app.py

-The streamlit website should pop up in your browser!
+The streamlit website should now pop up in your browser.

+Thank you for reading all the way through my readme!